 Model answer – development required

 When the temperature of a gas changes, the pressure also changes.
 If the temperature increases, the pressure increases, and if the temperature decreases, the pressure decreases.
-This is because temperature affects the kinetic energy of gases, making gas particles move faster at high temperature, resulting in more collision, hence exerting higher pressure.
+This is because temperature affects the kinetic energy of gases, making gas particles move faster at high temperature, resulting in more collisions, hence exerting higher pressure.

 Why does this answer indicate the learner needs further development?

-Even though this response correctly explains why increase in temperature leads to higher pressure in gases, it needs further development as it does not apply the explanation to the specific context of a rigid cylinder.
+Even though this response correctly explains why an increase in temperature leads to higher pressure in gases, it needs further development as it does not apply the explanation to the specific context of a rigid cylinder.
 The learner shows awareness of the relationship between temperature and pressure, without demonstrating applied knowledge.

 AO2 question 8 – Core Content 5.7